skrenek/adonisjs-request-logger/.github/CONTRIBUTING.md

 ## Development work-flow

-Always make sure to lint and test your code before pushing it to the GitHub.
+Always make sure to lint and test your code where appropriate before pushing it to the GitHub.

 ```bash
 npm test